DavidMertz/RegEx_Puzzles/book.md

 For this solution we use regular expressions to strip the suits, and also to match the actual pattern.
-We can utilize the `cardsort()` function from an earlier puzzle to guarantee the hand is sorted; we also make sure it is the "pretty" version rather than the ASCII version since sorting assumes that.
+We can utilize the `cardsort()` function, from Part 1 of the poker puzzles, to guarantee the hand is sorted; we also make sure it is the "pretty" version rather than the ASCII version since sorting assumes that.

 The pattern itself is either two of the high number followed by three of the low number, or three of the high number followed by two of the low